 Four phrases in this verse provide a picture of society: oppressions under the sun; tears of the oppressed; none to comfort the oppressed; oppressors have the power.
 Qoheleth uses these phrases to communicate the tension between reality and tradition.
 Oppressions are seen under the sun, but there is no specificity regarding whether these oppressions happened in which area of life.
 It is not clear if real oppression is visible in the social, religious, political, domestic, or public sphere of life.
 The situation is placed along with the consequences, but it is pathetic that one is not able to overcome the violent act of oppression.
+Power and authority makes the victim silent and passive bearers of oppression.
 Neither theocentric approach nor Qoheleth's voice is liberating for the oppressed; instead they elevate the power of the oppressor.